 Straightening Natural Hair with a Flat Iron – 2 Step Process

-One way to straighten curly hair is a two-step process that uses heat.
 This involves blow drying the hair then using a flat iron.

 First, apply a heat sealant or protector throughout wet hair.